wdorsey/dotVFile/vfile-ui/README.md

 NEXT_PUBLIC_VFILE_PATH=C:\path\to\file\my-vfile.vfile.db
 ```

-The UI does not currently support choosing a file.
-There are several reasons for this, tl;dr: it would have to be entered manually, so might as well just save it in a config file since that's WAY easier.
+The UI does not currently support choosing a vfile path in the browser.
+There are several reasons for this, but tl;dr: it would ultimately have to be entered manually, so might as well just save it in a config file since that's WAY easier.

 ### Run it